 The third zone is called ‘protected’, but don’t let the name deceive you.
 Here planning decisions will be based on national planning policy and individual applications, much as they are now.
 Developers can argue there are wholly exceptional circumstances to build here, like for large infrastructure projects.
 So sites in these zones are not really ‘protected’ at all.

-Critically, ancient woodland is missing from the list of land types that Government has proposed will fall in the protected zone.
+Critically, ancient woodland is missing from the list of land types that the Government has proposed will fall in the protected zone.
 And some ancient woods and trees remain unmapped, so could be defenceless against destruction if they are later found in the new ‘growth’ or ‘renewal’ zones.
-Mapping these sites - and trees with Tree Preservation Orders - should be a priority for Government, especially since it wants planning to be based on high quality data.
+Mapping these sites - and trees with Tree Preservation Orders - should be a priority for the Government, especially since it wants planning to be based on high quality data.